 A few issues pertain only to the heritage (legacy) cases; those decided between 1792 and 1946.
 These include the private action category, typically common law issues: real property, personal property, contracts, evidence, civil procedure, wills and trusts, and commercial transactions.
-Others pertain to slavery, land claims (mostly state and territorial), executive authority vis--vis congress or the states.
+Others pertain to slavery, land claims (mostly state and territorial), executive authority vis-a-vis congress or the states, and incorporation of foreign territories.